jeremytammik/tbc/a/1995_lookup.md

     - Other:
         - Added installers for previous RevitLookup versions https://github.com/jeremytammik/RevitLookup/wiki/Versions

+Ever so many thanks to Luiz Henrique [@ricaun](https://github.com/ricaun) Cassettari and above all to Roman [Nice3point](https://github.com/Nice3point) for this impressive list of enhancements, with extra kudos to Roman for all the RevitLookup maintenance work!

 ####<a name="4"></a> Backward Compatible 64 Bit Element Id

 Richard [RPThomas108](https://forums.autodesk.com/t5/user/viewprofilepage/user-id/1035859) Thomas